Do DPF and EGR Delete Increase Horsepower?

 DPF and EGR deletes can unlock significant power and improve reliability, but they come with legal and environmental trade-offs.
 For off-road use, a properly tuned delete setup offers real performance gains.
 For street-driven trucks, we recommend ECU tuning and bolt-on upgrades as smarter, compliant alternatives.

-Ready to upgrade your diesel truck?
-Contact SPETUNER for a custom consultation or check out our full line of diesel delete kits, ECU tuners, and performance parts.
+Ready to upgrade?
+Contact SPETUNER or browse our diesel delete kits, ECM tuners, and performance parts.

 FAQs